 We assume you will have studied Chelmsford City Council’s Chelmsford Green Infrastructure Strategic Plan 2018-2036 which states that ‘heritage resources often coincide with biodiversity and recreational interests, including Hylands Park and Danbury Palace and Langleys (all Registered Parks and Gardens), Conservation Areas along the Chelmer & Blackwater Navigation, Danbury and the Walthams’, although your proposal to site transmission lines so close to Langleys and across the parishes of Great and Little Waltham perhaps suggests otherwise.
 The same Plan also confirms that there are ‘designated biodiversity resources across the City Council area, [with] notable clusters around [the Walthams]’.
 Again, your proposals seem the very type of development that the Plan, for all the reasons it was agreed and implemented, was designed to ensure do not take place.

+This part of the Chelmer Valley is of significant archaeological importance.
+Stone Age artefacts have been recovered on the banks of the River Chelmer near Chatham Green.
+Evidence was found of a late Iron Age settlement dating between 300-100 BCE.
+During the Roman occupation of Britain, from 43-410 CE many Roman roads were built, one of which (now the B1008), passes through the parish from Dunmow connecting south of the parish with a second Roman road (now the A131), leading to Chelmsford (then Caesaromagus).

-Also, the valley of the River Chelmer between Great and Little Waltham has revealed significant cropmarks with numerous finds of multi-period date having been made.
+Elsewhere along the significant cropmarks have been revealed with numerous finds made of multi-period date.
 Major excavations took place along the valley when the Great Leighs bypass was constructed revealing a Middle to Late Iron Age village.
-Finds of Bronze age pottery hint at prehistoric activity and a major Middle Iron Age settlement has been excavated to the north of Little Waltham.
+Finds of Bronze Age pottery hint at prehistoric activity and a major Middle Iron Age settlement has been excavated to the north of Little Waltham.
 The area of excavation lay beneath the present Little Waltham bypass with the remaining area of the field which survives now protected as a Scheduled Ancient Monument – your proposed swathe cuts across this area of land.
-Roman settlement and an associated cemetery close to the Roman road is known south of the village.
+Nearby, Roman settlement and an associated cemetery close to the Roman road has been recorded.
 Occasional chance finds such as that of a Saxon spearhead close to the river suggest further archaeological potential for this period.
 The river valley has potential for the preservation of environmental and palaeo-environmental deposits surviving in waterlogged deposits.
+We believe the unique characteristics of our part of the Chelmer Valley make it an entirely unsuitable site for an electricity transmission lines corridor.

+Furrther west, towards our boundary with Broomfield Parish Council, the proposed pylon route comes near to the KEGS playing field.
+There would be concerns about high balls hitting the wires.

-We believe the unique characteristics of the valley of the Chelmer makes it an entirely unsuitable site for a transmission lines corridor.Given the very special nature of this part of our parish, the Council and, we believe, Great Waltham residents in general, have been shocked and dismayed by your proposals.
-We pride ourselves on the beauty of our parish and find it impossible to regard what is being proposed as anything other than placing a horrific scar across our part of the countryside.
+Given the very special nature of this part of our parish, the Council and, we believe, Great Waltham residents in general, have been shocked and dismayed by your proposals.
+We pride ourselves on the beauty and heritage of our parish and find it impossible to regard placing a horrific scar across our part of the countryside as anything other than a gratuitous violation of both.

 We remain fully supportive of the concept of North Sea wind farms to generate abundant, cheap, clean electricity, and furthermore we understand that recent increases in energy prices, coupled with the global insecurity of energy supplies gives added impetus to this strategy.
 However, this must never be at the expense of permanently disfiguring our landscape and its environment.
-It seems ironic that having taken so much trouble to install unsightly regeneration facilities off-shore there is an apparent zeal to now tarnish the landscape with ugly transmission lines.
+It seems ironic that with so much trouble having been taken to install unsightly power generation facilities off-shore there is an apparent zeal to now tarnish the landscape with ugly transmission lines.